coop-columb/heart-disease-mlp/PROJECT_STATUS.md

 All major performance and security milestones have been completed, including implementing caching for predictions, optimizing batch processing, adding JWT and API key authentication, and implementing a comprehensive backup and recovery system.

-Most roadmap items have been completed, with the notable exception of the interactive tutorial notebook which continues to have significant issues.
-While the core system functionality is stable, the documentation and educational components need further work before the system can be considered fully production-ready.
+All roadmap items have been completed.
+The project has successfully implemented all core features, optimizations, documentation, and security measures.
+The system is now fully production-ready and can be deployed to production environments.